 Dentists are the leading prescribers opioids, especially for things like tooth extractions.
-The highest number of painkiller prescriptions go to teenagers, followed by young adults over age 18.
+The highest number of painkiller prescriptions go to teenagers, followed by adults over age 18.
 The rates skyrocket due to the high risk of addiction with opioids.
 There are medical and dental practices that give people extra medication to avoid seeing the patient again but this causes lots of problems for them to just refill it whenever they want.
 Half of all dental patients get relief from over-the-counter medication so the dentists don’t always know how to prescribe, without overprescribing, and try to keep everyone safe.

 What Happens After

 To combat the epidemic, dental schools are changing how they provide medication for patients in the chair.
 Surgical patients are given detailed explanations of the best way to care for and dispose of medication.
 They write two-week prescriptions for opioids that they cannot refill.
 Prescribing medication is about education and dispensing issues.
 When teaching students in dental school, it is about how to properly dose those who might need more medication and adjust it for those who say they need less.
 A prescription for opioids is important to follow, but it can still lead to issues of dependence.
 People can recover from addiction, but it may catch them, and their families, by surprise to deal with the struggle after a procedure that seemed so simple.
 Some key things to note: